JosipDomazetDev/aad-assignments/README.md

-# AAD Assignments 3-5
+# AAD Assignments 3-6

-This app displays recent news from a RSS Newsfeed.
+This mobile app displays recent news from a RSS Newsfeed.
 It uses proper MVVM state management and all news data is being cached in a local `SQLite` database.
+If a new article is available the user is notified via a `Notification`.

-It allows the user to set some settings and uses the local device theme as app theme in accordance to Googles' new [Material You](https://material.io/blog/announcing-material-you) design philosophy.
+Furthermore, the app allows the user to set some settings and uses the local device theme as app theme in accordance to Googles' new [Material You](https://material.io/blog/announcing-material-you) design philosophy.

 <img src="docs/app.png" width=40% height=40%>